This is going to be about Chiron but, I wonder, as I begin: do I have enough whiskey for this?

 We all got a Disney Princess we dig.
 I’m sure you can figure this one out. 😉

-Anyway- Chiron trains Hercules to complete the 12 labours, essentially.
+Anyway- Chiron trains Hercules to complete the 12 labors, essentially.
 They kind of hang out here and there and one day, Hercules is working on the 4th when Hercules asks another centaur, Pholus for some wine- they’re having dinner, enjoying themselves and I imagine at this point- Pholus winks and says, “Y’know, I have this amazing wine- given to me by the God of Wine, himself.
 It’s delicious and, let’s uncork it.”
 So, he does, but, the other centaurs smell it the moment the cork goes pop- and come running, violent as ever, wanting to steal it.
 Hercules busts out the Hydra-venom soaked poison arrows and he starts shooting- takes out most of them.
 But, as I mentioned, he’s not really that bright and ends up hitting Chiron.
 Chiron, being immortal- will not die, but instead, live in agonizing pain for the rest of his immortal life- meaning: forever.

 Saving Prometheus’s Ass, Women Release Evil On The Planet

 Here’s where Prometheus comes in.
 Prometheus had stolen the fire of the Gods to give it to man and well, it pissed the Gods off.
 He had a habit of doing this because he actually loved humanity- even though he was a titan, himself.
 By most accounts, he’s the one that created people, anyway- and he did quite a lot to benefit mankind: variations depend on which author you’re reading.
 The big one, however, was that theft of fire- but it began with sacrifice.
-Initially, the humans were supposed to give the very best to the Gods, and essentially, they got to eat the tablescraps.
-If you were mortal- you were less than, so why would you get good stuff?
+Initially, the humans were supposed to give the very best to the Gods, and essentially, they got to eat the table scraps.
+If you were mortal- you were less than, so why would you get the good stuff?
 Well, Prometheus did not agree and he tricks Zeus into believing the lesser offering was the better one, thus setting the precedent that humans, not Gods would get the meat that actually benefitted them.
 So, this pissed him off and he hid the fire so they couldn’t cook it.
 Well, Prometheus, ever the trickster says, “Fine, asshole.” and steals it back.

 You know what Zeus did to punish humanity after that?
 Gave them women.
 Basically.
 He sends Pandora, the first woman to earth- with the caveat that sure, men could enjoy them, fully: but only if they could manifest wealth to support them.
 I am not sure what that was about, honestly- but it seems like a pretty good deal to me.
 It wasn’t so much womankind that was the punishment- but rather what she brought with her.
 A jar full of chaos, destruction, and death.
 Yeah, I’m thinking the poets really weren’t keen on women at this time.
 I could get into all of that- and at some point, I might: but for now, we are talking about Prometheus’s connection to Chiron.
 And rambling mightily, but I love doing this.
 Blending varying stories to kinda paint the bigger picture here.
 The Greeks did it quite a bit and trust me when I say the timelines and genealogies get…very freaking weird.